 Bus safety

-Bus safety includes lots of strands – driver’s responsibilities, passenger’s responsibilities, bus company’s responsibilities and the local authority responsibilities (for things like road surfaces etc.).
+Bus safety includes lots of strands – the driver’s responsibilities, the passenger’s responsibilities, the bus company’s responsibilities and the local authority’s responsibilities (for things like road surfaces etc.).

 Bus drivers